orhun/personal-blog/content/automated-rust-releases.md

 **Q**: Cool!
 Does `cargo-dist` check if the workflow file is up-to-date?
 What if I want to make changes to the generated GitHub Actions workflow (such as installing Linux dependencies)?

-**A**: Simply set the following values in the configuration to avoid "out of date" warning:
+**A**: Simply set the following values in the configuration to avoid an "out of date" warning:

 ```toml
 [workspace.metadata.dist]